How to make a hand following robot using Arduino | Human following robot

 Step 5

-Now, glue the two IR sensors to a piece of foam board or cardboard as follows.
+Now, install the two IR sensors on a piece of foam board or cardboard.

 Step 6